Mafiosas/mafiajs/README.md

 # MAFIA

-An online multi-player game with integrated video-conferencing, based on the popular game Mafia.
+### An online multi-player game with integrated video-conferencing, based on the popular game Mafia.

-Built using Express and Sequelize for the backend and React/Redux for the frontend, as well as socket.io for realtime updates and OpenTok for video integration.
+On our multi-player web app, you can enjoy a game of Mafia with your friends, wherever they are in the world!
+The computer acts as the 'host', assigning roles, taking votes and delivering outcomes.
+With integrated video conferencing, players can interact throughout the game.

+Our game's stack is built on Sequelize and Express for the back end, and React-Redux for the front end.
+We utilized the socket.io library to manage the live stream of data between players.
+We also incorporated OpenTok for video conferencing to include the most important aspect of the original game - seeing each other face to face.
+Managing the flow of data from multiple sockets was our biggest challenge, and we enjoyed tackling the game logic."

 Checkout the deployed game at <https://mafiajs.herokuapp.com>